haas-binge/willibald-data-vault-with-dbt/useful_documents/Willibald_data_vault_with_dbt-01-installation_guidelines_using_dbt_cloud.md

 Within Snowflake/Admin/Accounts click on your account and copy the link, it will look like: https://xxxx-yy1234.snowflakecomputing.com

-As soon as we added you to the private share, the database dwa_compare will show up under Snowflake/Data/Private Sharing.
+As soon as we added you to the private share, the database dwa_compare will show up under Snowflake/Data Products/Private Sharing.
 You will need to click on GET to activate this private share for you.

+## Fork repository in GitHub

+Log into your github account (or create one).
+Search for our repository: willibald-data-vault-with-dbt Fork the repository.

 ## Set up a dbt cloud account
 If you haven't already, set up a dbt cloud account:https://www.getdbt.com/signup